julisunkan/Sman/replit.md

 ## Recent Changes

+### Database Migration to PostgreSQL (July 22, 2025)
+- Migrated from SQLite to PostgreSQL for production compatibility
+- Fixed Flask-Login UserMixin conflicts by renaming `is_active` field to `active`
+- Resolved LSP diagnostics and type conflicts
+- Updated database configuration to use environment-based DATABASE_URL
+- Successfully tested admin user creation and application startup

 ### January 22, 2025 - Migration to Replit Environment
 - Successfully migrated from Replit Agent to standard Replit environment
 - Fixed Flask-Login compatibility issues and model conflicts